NASME Urges FG to Implement Sustainable Devt Policies - THISDAYLIVE

 “In addition, there is a new release by Nigerian Bureau of Statistics about the number of MSMEs in the country the one prior to this was published in 2013.

-“The recent one states that we have 41.5 million MSMEs in the country; which is more than the thirty seven million MSMEs that was in existence as at when published in 2013.
+“The recent one states that we have 41.5 million MSMEs in the country; which is more than the 37 million MSMEs that was in existence as at when published in 2013.

 “All these statistics are vital towards generating an effective draft policy that can enhance sustainable economic growth in the country.”